manolama/javabenching/README.md

 Run ``java -jar target/benchmarks.jar -help`` to print out the various options available.

+A script is available ``tableit.py`` to convert the JMH output to a CSV that aligns the test results into columns instead of rows so it's easier to sort.
+To use it either dump the JMH run to a log file and then pipe that into the script or pipe the JMH run directly into the script.
+E.g.

+``mvn clean package && java -jar target/benchmarks.jar .*pipeline.* -f 1 -wi 5 -i 25 -tu ns -prof gc > gc.log``
+``cat gc.log | python tableit.py --csv my.csv``

 ## Pipelines

 OpenTSDB 3.x's new query pipeline must be as performant yet flexible as possible so I've banged out a number of various implementations all performing the same tasks: